nextauthjs/next-auth/www/docs/getting-started/client.md

 #### Client Max Age

-The `clientMaxAge` option is the maximum age a session data can be on the client before it is considerd stale.
+The `clientMaxAge` option is the maximum age a session data can be on the client before it is considered stale.

 When `clientMaxAge` is set to `0` (the default) the cache will always be used when useSession is called and only explicit calls made to get the session status (i.e. `getSession()`) or event triggers, such as signing in or out in another tab/window, or a tab/window gaining or losing focus, will trigger an update of the session state.